ThomasPSpargo/adpenetrance/approach_validation/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __Simulation_4_accountForG.R__

 * This script calls `adpenetrance_function.R` to test the adjusted penetrance accuracy according to the degree of residual disease risk *g* among people not harbouring the variant and whether *g* is taken into account when running the approach or is *g* assumed to be 0.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __TimeSimulation1_onesample.R__

+* This script simulates a scenario where the only families harbouring a variant of penetrance 'f' have been sampled.

+* Disease state rates are expected to vary over time, affecting accuracy in estimating lifetime penetrance according to age of sampling.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __TimeSimulation2_equalonset.R__

+* This script simulates a scenario where families harbouring variant *M* which has penetrance f are sampled alongside other families where the variant doesnt occur, instead harbouring one of several other variants with varying penetrance.

+* Equal variability of disease onset is observed between people with variant *M* and people with other variants.
+Therefore change in family disease state rates are expected to be more stable across ages of sampling.
+This permits reasonable lifetime penetrance estimates at younger ages.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __TimeSimulation3_1pt3onset.R__

+* This script simulates a scenario where families harbouring variant *M* which has penetrance f are sampled alongside other families where the variant doesnt occur, instead harbouring one of several other variants with varying penetrance.

+* Unlike `TimeSimulation2_equalonset.R`, equal onset variability is not observed in this simulation, with a  shorter 'window' for disease onset among people harbouring variant *M*, scaled to be 1.3 times shorter than the onset window of people without *M*.
+Lifetime penetrance estimation is expected to more influenced by sampling age than in `TimeSimulation2_equalonset.R`, but still tolerable by this degree of unequal onset variability.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __TimeSimulation4_0pt77onset.R__

+* This script simulates a scenario where families harbouring variant *M* which has penetrance f are sampled alongside other families where the variant doesnt occur, instead harbouring one of several other variants with varying penetrance.

+* Unlike `TimeSimulation2_equalonset.R`, equal onset variability is not observed in this simulation, with a  longer 'window' for disease onset among people harbouring variant *M*, scaled to be 0.77 shorter (i.e. $\ 1/0.77≈1.3 $ times longer) than the onset window for people without *M*.
+Lifetime penetrance estimation is expected to more influenced by sampling age than in `TimeSimulation2_equalonset.R`, but still tolerable by this degree of unequal onset variability.

 ___